sara-nl/swiftdocs/source/Pages/Clients/cyberduck.rst

 .. image:: /Images/cyberduckv2.png
            :width: 650px

 Users using their SURFsara Central User Administration (CUA) account need to use keystone V3 authentication.
 This does not come with cyberduck so therefore we have provided it for you.
-You can download it from:
+You can download it from: :download:`surfswift.cyberduckprofile <../../Scripts/cyberduck_profile/surfswift.cyberduckprofile>`

-.. raw:: html

-    <p><a href="/Scripts/cyberduck_profile/surfswift.cyberduckprofile">surfswift.cyberduckprofile</a>

 The configuration is given below: